QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 ===================

-Here are some final comments on performance
+Here are some final comments on performance.

 Explicit Typing
 ----------------

-Writing fast Julia code amounts to writing Julia from which the compiler can generate efficient machine code
+Writing fast Julia code amounts to writing Julia from which the compiler can generate efficient machine code.

-For this, Julia needs to know about the type of data it's processing as early as possible
+For this, Julia needs to know about the type of data it's processing as early as possible.

-We could hard code the type of all variables and function arguments but this comes at a cost
+We could hard code the type of all variables and function arguments but this comes at a cost.

-Our code becomes more cumbersome and less generic
+Our code becomes more cumbersome and less generic.

-We are starting to loose the advantages that drew us to Julia in the first place
+We are starting to loose the advantages that drew us to Julia in the first place.

-Moreover, explicitly typing everything is not necessary for optimal performance
+Moreover, explicitly typing everything is not necessary for optimal performance.

-The Julia compiler is smart and can often infer types perfectly well, without any performance cost
+The Julia compiler is smart and can often infer types perfectly well, without any performance cost.

 What we really want to do is